omarkmu/pz-omichat/docs/user-guide/chat-settings.md

 From this menu, players can select the roleplay language that they want to use in chat.
 Languages other than the default language will display an indicator for the language.
-Players with characters that don't speak the language will see a message indicating that they don't understand it.
+Players with characters that don't speak the language will see a chat message indicating that they don't understand it.

 ![Language selection menu](../images/language-menu.png)